Mucyosoda/setup-and-mobile-version-skeleton/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-> This project is a setup and mobile version, the first pair program.( chuanqi Zhu and Mucyo)
+> Desktop version

-> This project is a setup and mobile version skeleton, first Microverse project, and is continuous project.
+> This project is a responsive version website.

 Additional description about the project and its features.